vyca2017/content/content/reference/platform/data-schema/fields.md

 ## Generated Operations Based On Fields

-Fields indirectly define your [data schema](!alias-ahwoh2fohj) and determine the available options for ordering and filtering when querying multiple nodes in the [API](!alias-pa2aothaec).
+Fields are part of the [data schema](!alias-ahwoh2fohj) and determine the available options for ordering and filtering when querying multiple nodes in the [API](!alias-pa2aothaec).